Warwick: Climate

 Warwick experiences the usual English maritime climate, marked by a narrow temperature range, mild winters and cool summers.
 The nearest official Met Office weather station is at Wellesbourne, about 6 miles (10 km) south of the town centre and at a similar elevation.
 The absolute maximum temperature (also the absolute maximum for the county of Warwickshire) stands at 36.1 °C recorded in August 1990.
 During a typical year, the warmest day should reach 30.0 °C, and 16.5 days should report a maximum of 25.1 °C or higher.
 The lowest recorded temperature is -17.8 °C, recorded in January 1982.
 Typically, 53.3 air frosts are recorded in an "average" year.
 Rainfall averages out at 608 mm per year, with over 114 days seeing 1 mm or more falling.
 All averages refer to the 1971–2000 period.

-Demography
+Demographics

 At the 2011 census, there were 31,345 residents in Warwick in 14,226 households, and the median age of Warwick residents was 39.
 In terms of ethnicity: